 A London staple, but no longer reserved for the wealthy, there are plenty of afternoon tea options (too many, some might say) for all tastes.
 Our picks for teenagers would be the Potion Room afternoon tea at Soho's Cutter & Squidge, where they can don wizard robes and mix their own potions, or the B Bakery afternoon tea bus tour which takes you round the sights of London as you tuck in.
-Particularly likely to appeal to teens who don't live in London, and may be thrilled to see in real life the sights and buildings they recognised from TV and film.
+This one's particularly likely to appeal to teens who don't live in London, and may be thrilled to see the sights and buildings they recognise from TV and film.

 6. Walk through Chislehurst Caves

-They may not know who Jimi Hendrix is, but Doctor Who, fake gold, and a fascinating war history are all part of the deal when visiting these 22 miles of manmade caves beneath south London.
+Jimi Hendrix, Doctor Who, fake gold, and a fascinating war history are all part of the deal when visiting these 22 miles of manmade caves beneath south London.
 Access is by guided tour only, lasting about an hour and visiting approximately a mile of the tunnels.

 A word of warning: It gets dark, echoey and a bit chilly down there, so avoid this one with younger teens, or particularly sensitive guests, or your lovely day out may end in tears.